 [Disclaimer: Nothing in this article should be understood as a substitute for training with a qualified and certified firearms instructor.
 If you have a concealed carry permit and if you carry your handgun on a daily basis you must train to use the gun in defensive shooting situations.
 Going to a range and shooting at paper or metal targets does not prepare you to survive a lethal force encounter.]

 Achieving sight alignment and acquiring a sight picture are important shooting skills that are especially important for competitive shooting and for taking precision shots to end a fight.
-In rapidly unfolding deadly force situations, which often occur inside 10 yards, the ability to acquire a flash sight picture or use point shooting is more important.
+In rapidly unfolding deadly force situations, which often occur inside 10 yards, the ability to acquire a flash sight picture (FSP) or use point shooting is more important.

 In a lethal force encounter you will experience fear and suffer from the effects of the chemicals your body is producing.
 Given the fear and the chemicals, you will revert to the tactics you trained on the most.
-If you train to align the sights and acquire the sight picture, to use the flash sight picture technique, and to point shoot you will stand a better chance of going home alive to your family and loved ones.
+If you train to align the sights and acquire the picture, to use the flash FSP technique, and to point shoot you will stand a better chance of going home alive to your family and loved ones.
 Remember, in a deadly force situation it is not the number of shots you take that matters; it’s the number of hits that you make.
 The person who gets the first hit often wins the fight.

 Identifying the Dominant Eye

 Eye dominance is often associated with handed-ness; for example, right-handed people are often right-eye dominant.
 Some people are cross-dominant which means that their dominant eye is opposite their dominant hand; for example, a right-handed shooter can have a dominant left eye.
 There are also people, very few, who are neither right nor left-eye dominant.
 This condition is called “central vision.”